-Sustainable Holidays: Christmas trees made from fruit & veggies
+workshop Christmas trees made from fruit and veggies surplus

-Sustainable Holidays: Christmas trees made from fruit & veggies
+workshop Christmas trees made from fruit and veggies surplus

-🌱🥦🍎 Grandma Sita’s way to encourage our little ones to eat more raw fruit and veggies full of vitamins, is such a fun Holiday activity for kids at home.
+🌱🥦🍎 Grandma Sita’s way of encouraging our little ones to eat more raw fruit and veggies full of vitamins is a fun Holiday activity for kids at home.
 Win-win!

-🛒 Every cooking workshop, Grandma Sita inspires action by utilizing as much food rescue as possible in order to minimize food waste in Denmark.
+🛒 Every cooking workshop, Grandma Sita inspires action by utilizing as much food rescue as possible to minimize food waste in Denmark.
 Think global, act local!

 🤗 All children were welcome with their parents or adult companions (usually family members), generating a space for intergenerational cooking.